Chilean ‘Playboy’ Model Daniella Chavez Wears Nothing Under Open Bodysuit In Racy New Post

 In her caption, written in Spanish, Chavez asked her followers what they miss most about her “normal” daily life, before wishing them a good night.

-The photo proved to be a hit with her followers.
-In under a day of being published, the post has attracted more than 110,000 likes and upwards of 1,200 comments, as of the time of this writing.
-Users of the social media app who are fans of Chavez took to the comments section to praise her beauty and to express their admiration for her.
+The photo proved to be a hit with Chavez’s fanbase.
+In under a day of being published, the post has attracted more than 110,000 likes and upwards of 1,200 comments.
+Instagram users took to the comments section to praise her beauty and to express their admiration for her.
 Many others opted to respond to her question.

 “Wow,” one user wrote, trailing the comment with a star-struck emoji.

-“To travel around the world,” replied another one, including a few Earth emoji at the end of the comment.
+“To travel around the world,” replied another person, including a few Earth emoji at the end of the comment.

-“I miss going for walks and seeing people,” a third one said, pairing the reply with a walking man emoji.
+“I miss going for walks and seeing people,” a third one said, pairing the reply with a walking-man emoji.

 “Good Lord you’re SO GORGEOUS,” another fan raved.

-Chavez isn’t one to hide her bombshell curves as she often posts racy photos to her Instagram page.
-As The Inquisitr has previously noted, Chavez recently shared a photo of herself in a tight crop top.
-She wore no bra underneath it, showing off her chest once again.
+Chavez isn’t one to hide her curves as she often posts racy photos to her Instagram page.
+As The Inquisitr has previously noted, she recently shared a photo of herself in a tight crop top.
+Once again, she chose not to wear any bra underneath as she showed off her chest in the snap.
 Like her most recent post, that one also racked up more than 100,000 likes.